alinahid477/vmw-calculator-divisionservice/README.md

 - `code ./vmw-calculator-divisionservice` --> open this folder.
 This will auto suggest to 'open in container' click that and should be good to go.
 If not use the command pallete.

 # That's it.

+# NuGet packages used in this

+- `dotnet add package Scrutor` ---> For DI (https://andrewlock.net/using-scrutor-to-automatically-register-your-services-with-the-asp-net-core-di-container)